ThunderGod77/blog-blog/src/content/blog/vaccuming-in-postgres.md

 As we can see, Postgres has reused the same CTID (same disk location), and vacuuming was successful.

+Best practices for vacuuming:

-Auto vacuum can use significant resources in your database, so you should try to schedule it during periods of low traffic.
-You should always fine-tune your auto vacuum settings.
+ - Auto vacuum can use significant resources in your database, so you should try to schedule it during periods of low traffic.
+ - You should always fine-tune your auto vacuum settings.